michaelrubens/michaelrubens.github.io/_pages/about.md

 ---
 **Michael Rubens** is an Assistant Professor of Economics at UCLA.
 He works in the fields of industrial organization and labor economics.

-His research agenda relates to market power in vertical relations, with a focus on understanding the drivers, consequences, and measurement of monopsony and oligopsony power.
+His research agenda focuses on market power in vertical relations, with a particular aim to better understand the drivers and consequences of monopsony and oligopsony power.

 [Curriculum Vitae](/files/cv_michaelrubens.pdf)
 [E-mail](mailto:rubens@econ.ucla.edu)